-Deferred Retirement Option Plan Benefits: After completing 20 years of creditable service and age 50 or 25 years at any age, a member may elect to participate in the deferred retirement option plan (DROP) for up to 36 months
+Deferred Retirement Option Plan Benefits: After completing 20 years of creditable service and age 50, or 25 years at any age, a member may elect to participate in the deferred retirement option plan (DROP) for up to 36 months.

 Upon commencement of participation in DROP, employer and employee contributions to the System cease.
-The monthly retirement benefits that would have been payable is paid into the member's DROP account.
+The monthly retirement benefit that would have been payable is paid into the member's DROP account.
 Upon termination of employment, a participant in the program has several options to receive their DROP benefit.
-A member may (1) elect to roll over all or a portion of their DROP balance into another eligible qualified plan.
-(2) receive a lump-sum payment from the account, (3) receive single withdrawals at the discretion of the member, (4) receive monthly or annual withdrawals, or (5) receive an annuity based on the DROP account balance.
-These withdrawals are in addition to his regular monthly benefit.
+A member may (1) elect to roll over all or a portion of their DROP balance into another eligible qualified plan, (2) receive a lump-sum payment from the account, (3) receive single withdrawals at the discretion of the member, (4) receive monthly or annual withdrawals, or (5) receive an annuity based on the DROP account balance.
+These withdrawals are in addition to the member's regular monthly benefit.

 If employment is not terminated at the end of the 36 months, the participant resumes regular contributions to the System.
-No payments may be made from the deferred retirement option plan account until the participant retires.
+No withdrawals may be made from the DROP account until the participant retires.

-Initial Benefit Option Plan.
-Effective June 16, 1999, members eligible to retire and who do not choose to participate in DROP may elect to receive, at the time of retirement, an initial benefit option (IBO) in an amount up to 36 months of benefits, with an actuarial reduction of their future benefits.
+Initial Benefit Option Plan: Effective June 16, 1999, members eligible to retire and who do not choose to participate in DROP may elect to receive, at the time of retirement, an initial benefit option (IBO) in an amount up to 36 months of benefits, with an actuarial reduction of their future benefits.
 Such amounts may be withdrawn or remain in the IBO account earning interest at the same rate as the DROP account.

 Cost of Living Adjustments (COLAs): Under the provisions of R.S.
 11:246 and 11:2260(A)(7), the board of trustees is authorized to grant retired members and widows of members who have retired an annual cost of living increase of up to 3% of their current benefit, and all retired members and widows who are 65 years of age and older a 2% increase in their original benefit.
 In order for the board to grant either of these increases, the System must meet certain criteria detailed in the statute related to funding status and interest earnings (R.S.
 11:243).
-In lieu of these COLAs, pursuant to 11:241, the board may also grant an increase based on a formula equal to up to \$1 times the total number of years of credited service accrued at retirement or at death of the member or retiree plus the number of years since retirement or since death of the member or retiree to June 30th preceding the payment of benefit increase
+In lieu of these COLAs, pursuant to R.S.
+11:241, the board may also grant an increase based on a formula equal to up to \$1 times the total number of years of credited service accrued at retirement or at death of the member or retiree plus the number of years since retirement or since death of the member or retiree to the system's fiscal year end preceding the payment of the benefit increase.
+If there are not sufficient funds to fund the benefit at the rate of one dollar per year for such total number of years, then the rate shall be reduced in proportion to the amount of funds that are available to fund the cost-of-living adjustment.